Man arrested after stealing $4,500 ring from store in Lancaster city

 LANCASTER COUNTY, Pa. — A man was arrested after stealing a $4,500 ring from a store in Lancaster city.

 On Sept.
-9 at 10:52 a.m., police responded to a retail store on the first block N. Prince Street for a report of theft.
+9 at 10:52 a.m., police responded to a retail store on the first block North Prince Street for a report of theft.

 An individual told authorities that a man entered the store and asked to look at a gold ring with a diamond setting, retailed at approximately $4,500, according to officials.

-Police say after the man looked at the ring for a period of time, turned around and ran away with it.
+Police say after the man looked at the ring for a period of time, he turned around and ran away with it.

 The individual ran after the suspect and caught up with him outside of a vehicle that was parked on West Orange Street.
 Police say the suspect pushed the individual back, entered the vehicle and drove from the scene, according to authorities.